gouniverse/taskstore/README.md

 TaskStore is a package to queue tasks and perform work asynchronously in the background, outside of the regular application flow.

-The queue is stored in the database - SQLite, MySQL or PostgreSQL
+The queue is durable and stored in the database - SQLite, MySQL or PostgreSQL

 ## Installation